clojuredocs/guides/articles/tutorials/vim_fireplace.md

 ## Getting Documentation

-foreplay has handy shortcuts for getting documentation for Clojure functions:
+fireplace has handy shortcuts for getting documentation for Clojure functions:

 * `shift-K`: Lookup the doc string for the symbol under the cursor.
 Works for Java classes as well.
 * `:Doc`: Lookup the doc string for a symbol entered in a prompt.
 Works for Java classes as well.